WillRobinson152/BadBankExercise/README.md

-# BadBankExercise
+# Bad Bank Exercise
 This banking application is a static website created using React and deployed through Amazon Web Services (an Amazon S3 Bucket).
 It was assigned in the MITxPro Full Stack Developer program.
+It is called a "bad" bank because the site has no security.

-The web page can be viewed here.
+<strong>The web page can be viewed <a href="http://willrobinson-bankingapp.s3-website-us-east-1.amazonaws.com/#/">here</a>.</strong>

 The following was required for the assignment: